Job scamming - What N26 does to protect you and how you can protect yourself

 5 min read

-In the next step, you’ll be asked to participate in a bank's video identification procedure.
-As justification, fraudsters may claim that they have to carry out an identity verification check with a "partner bank" because a face-to-face interview is not possible.
-Or, they may advertise a job where you have to “test” a bank’s services, like the quality of their video-identification process which must be kept a secret from the bank at their request.
+In the next step, applicants will be asked to participate in a bank's video identification procedure.
+As justification, the applicant is informed that they have to carry out an identity verification check with a "partner bank", since a face-to-face interview is not possible.
+A different approach promises a job for candidates or offers them to participate in market research where they “test” a bank’s services, like the quality of their video-identification process.
+Some fraudsters even claim to be the German Federal Financial Supervisory Authority (BaFin).
+Applicants are instructed not to reveal that it is a "test" even at the request of the bank in the identification process, and therefore to lie to the bank.
+Fraudsters use accounts created in this way for criminal purposes such as marketplace fraud or money laundering.

 Security at N26